dykuang/dykuang.github.io/_posts/2019-08-13-Diffeq_w_NN.md

 * Feed points at the boundary consistently to the network during training.
 This method is simple, but the points needed grows exponentially with the growth of dimension and the training may not be stable if these points are not properly selected.
 * Construct a solution template so that initial/boundary conditions are automatically satified.
 This method requires some human genius.
 In this toy example, the template is easy, one can set the form of solution: $x = x_0 + t\phi$.
+In this case, only the equation loss will remain in the object function for optimization.

 Once the network is built (here a simple MLP with only one hidden layer is used for $\phi$) and training data obtained, we can train it to see how it performs.
 In this toy example, the training should be done with <1s on your laptop.
 The flowing picutures show the prediction from the network (left) and the error term of equation, i.e. the value of